 In the Exploratory Program, students are well positioned to identify a major and a career path that match their evolving strengths and interests.
 Exploratory students are assigned a faculty adviser who is also the professor in one of their first semester courses to ensure frequent contact and the opportunity to build a relationship on which the adviser can offer more specific academic guidance.

 Students are able to enter a major in the School of Humanities and Sciences directly, or apply for transfer to another school of the College if they meet the criteria for internal transfer to that school or admission to that major.
-Careful planning is necessary to transfer to credit-intensive programs, so exploratory students should consult closely with members of the IC advising support network, including their faculty adviser, the Academic Advising Center, the Director of the Exploratory Program, and the Dean’s office(s) of the respective school(s).
+Careful planning is necessary to transfer to credit-intensive programs, so exploratory students should consult closely with members of the IC advising support network, including their faculty adviser, the Director of the Exploratory Program, and the Dean’s office(s) of the respective school(s).
 Students may remain in the Exploratory Program through the end of the sophomore year, or until they have earned a maximum of 60 credits, at which time they are required to declare a major.